andrewrogersnow/jotform-integration-https/readme.txt

 == Description ==
+I modified the originall plugin from BFTrick.
+This updated version only utilizedt a https secure jotform.

 JotForm Integration is a Wordpress Plugin that helps the user include forms from [JotForm](http://www.jotform.com/).
 Now you, the web dude, don't have to make simple form edits.
 You can give the client the JotForm credentials and let them go wild.